 Charles Wallace Chandler was a postal worker and served in the Union army from 1861 to 1863.
 Charles died October 2, 1901, and is buried in the Cypress Hills family plot.
 Five of Charles' children are also among those buried in Hiram Chandler's family plot in Cypress Hills Cemetery.

 According to her death certificate, the middle name of Hiram and Sarah’s daughter Sarah was Franklin.
-Sarah Franklin, who married a Mr. Mills, died on August 12, 1887.
+Sarah Franklin, who married Thomas S. Mills, died on August 12, 1887.
 She is buried in the family plot at Cypress Hills Cemetery.
+Mr. Mills later married Annabell Babette Boeckhon June 5, 1888.

 Jerry Chandler believes Hiram and Sarah’s son Frederick is his great grandfather.
 Frederick is somewhat of a mystery: born too early for a recorded birth certificate in New York City, no known death certificate in New York or New Jersey, and no known obituary in Jamesburg, New Jersey, newspapers.
 However, there is a New York City post office record of his death on June 18, 1917.
 (See image below.)